vaish-8468/Youtube-API/README.md

 1. Golang's Gin-Gonic Web Framework
 2. MongoDB driver

+### Functionalisties
+1. The server spawns a go routine which gets videos metadata (with predefined query, "DBMS" in our case) from youtube every 10seconds.
+2. User can supply multiple API keys, first valid API key in the list will be used everytime a request is made.
+3. Search query matches with objects with partially or completely matching title or description.
+The search is case insensitive.
+4. User can retrieve the latest videos in reverse chronological order of their published time
+5. User can perform CRUD operations in mongodb database as per the requirements.

 ### Methodology
 This projected has been implemented using Golang's popular Gin Web Framework and used MongoDB driver to perform CRUD operations created using MVC([Model-View-Controller](https://www.geeksforgeeks.org/mvc-framework-introduction/))framework.